rafalkaron/rafalkaron.github.io/content/resume.md

 [^1]: My RST knowledge is basic.
 I have worked with that format in projects that involved [Sphinx](https://www.sphinx-doc.org/).

-#### Product documentation

-As a content developer, I have been responsible for delivering different kinds of guides and product documentation, including:

-* User guides
-* Internal guides
-* Reference guides
-* Installation guides
-* Quick start guides
-* Configuration guides
-* Disaster recovery guides
-* Release notes
-{.items}

-#### Content architecture

-I believe that every content developer should be an information architect as well.
-I have been involved in the development and maintenance of:

-* Style guides
-* Asset inventories
-* Content strategies
-* Conceptual designs
-* Technical procedures
-{.items}

-#### User interface

-I have been involved in user interface (UI) text reviews.
-The goal of UI text reviews is to make graphical user interfaces (GUIs) leaner, unambiguous, and easier to navigate for the end user.

-#### Media

-A well-written documentation should be understandable in plain text.
-However, developing and embedding media in deliverables makes them appealing to the end user.
-To make my documentation pleasant to look at, I have been involved in development of:

-* GIFs
-* Videos
-* Diagrams
-* Screenshots
-{.items}

 #### Output formats

 My documentation has been published to a number of formats, including: